1

 大饗上玄尊而用薄酒,食先黍稷而飯稻粱,祭嚌先大羹而飽庶羞,貴本而親用也。 貴本之謂文,親用之謂理,兩者合而成文,以歸太一,是謂大隆。

-In the great feast, the mysterious honor is above and thin wine is used; food begins with millet and panicled millet, then rice and polished rice; in sacrifice and tasting, the great broth comes first, then one is sated with many delicacies—this is to honor the root and use things intimately.
-To honor the root is called pattern; intimate use is called principle.
-The two combine to become pattern, returning to the great one—this is called great flourishing.
+In the great feast, the mysterious vessel is placed above and thin wine is used; food begins with millet and panicled millet, then rice and polished rice; in sacrifice and tasting, the great broth comes first and one is filled with the many offerings.
+This is to honor the root and to treat things as close at hand.
+Honoring the root is called pattern; treating things as close at hand is called principle.
+The two join and become pattern, returning to the Great One; this is called great flourishing.

 17